Service-Learning Mini-Grants for Faculty Due Dates: November 15th/March 15th

 - Budget: Amount of money requested and a detailed budget explaining how funds for reimbursement will be spent to support the service-learning project components (for the creation, expansion and/or improvement of service-learning projects within an academic course).

-Note: Funding expenses may include transportation, guest speaker gifts (up to $50), supplies, education materials, related workshops, and other service-learning/project related costs.
+Note: Funding expenses may include transportation, honorarium, guest speaker gift cards (up to $50), supplies, education materials, related workshops, and other service-learning/project related costs.
 Course-related costs otherwise covered through the department should not be requested.
 Funding may not be used for instructor compensation.
 Food and drink items may be covered only for prolonged service events (service event must last a minimum of 4 hours).

 Application Review Process Mini-grant request must be submitted by the deadline.
 All completed applications will be reviewed by a committee made up of the CASL Faculty Advisory Council (FAC).
 Awards will be announced approximately 3-4 weeks after the application deadline.
 Please send completed applications electronically to Helen Lim at: firstname.lastname@example.org